jonathan-vella/CAF-Expert-Learning-Path/03-CAF Migrate - LoB Migration/challenges/challenge2a.md

 ## Success criteria

 - Provide a list of SQL Databases which can be migrated to PaaS Service for the application owners
 - Give advice what should be done with databases which are not able to be migrated
-- Give the application owner an idea what they have to change in there application to leverage the databases as PaaS services.
+- Give the application owner an idea what they have to change in their application to leverage the databases as PaaS services.